-As to whether Steve was working within the course and scope of his employment, he testified that he would perform odd jobs around the property and would not always ask permission from the owners prior to beginning a maintenance task if he determined that task to be within his job description.
-Additionally, Cindy testified that she witnessed Wilburn removing tree limbs from the parking lot prior to this incident.
+As to whether Steve was working within the course and scope of his employment, he testified that he would perform odd jobs around the property and would not always ask permission from the owners before beginning a maintenance task if he determined that task to be within his job description.
+Additionally, Cindy testified that she witnessed Wilburn removing tree limbs from the parking lot before this incident.
 While there was some evidence to the contrary, “such contradictions simply underline the existence of genuine issues of material fact that are for a jury to decide, “ the Court said.

 JSP said Cindy was contributorily negligent.
 The Court thought that it could be so, but “taking into account all the circumstances existing at the time and place of Clure’s injuries, and construing the evidence in favor of Clure, we cannot say that the evidence of Clure’s alleged contributory negligence is plain, palpable and undisputed.”
-Cindy’s proximity to Steve and the tree limb at the time he was attempting to remove the hazard was unclear from competing evidence..
-Cindy said she was walking away from the hazard at the time it fell.
+Cindy’s proximity to Steve and the tree limb when he was attempting to remove the hazard was unclear from competing evidence.
+Cindy said she was walking away from the hazard when it fell.
 Steve wasn’t sure that Cindy had enough time to see it fall, raising a question as to whether she could have avoided the falling limb in the first place.

 – Tom Root